RomanType 946—a growing multilingual font family of 75 weights, 2018—

 946 Latin serves as a basis for a variety of combinations with other scripts.
 Still, it already offers most of what the Latin script is used for, such as Vietnamese.

-The lyrics of Yello’s “Bostich”, one of my all-time favourites.
+A Slovakian, a Czech text sample as well as the lyrics of Yello’s “Bostich”, one of my all-time favourites.

 Once again, here is the Fontspring link.